From multiline queues to Macdonald polynomials via the exclusion process: Circular symmetry: the proof of

+We also note that any ball pairing that wraps in $Q$ from a column other than the $n$'th one, will also wrap in $Q'$, so its contribution to the weight in $q$ of the numerator is identical on both sides of \eqref{eq:lastcolumn}.
+Thus let us compute the contribution to the $q$-weight in the numerator arising from pairings to or from balls in the $n$'th column of $Q$, and compare this to the $q$-weight in the numerator arising from the pairings to or from balls in the first column of $Q'$, which that column is sent to after the cyclic shift.

-Let us compute the power of $q$ corresponding to this multiline queue.
-Recall that the ball labeled $i$ in column $n$ and row $r$ contributes $1$ if there is a ball with the same label directly beneath it, and otherwise contributes $q^{i-r+1}$ to the weight in $q$.
+A ball labeled $i$ in column $n$ and row $r$ contributes a $1$ if there is a ball with the same label directly beneath it, and otherwise contributes $q^{i-r+1}$ to the $q$-weight of $Q$, since its pairing necessarily wraps.
+For $1 \leq j \leq \ell$, define $r_j = 1+\sum_{u< j} k_u$ to be the row number of the bottom-most ball labeled $i_j$ in its block.
+For any $j=2, \dots, \ell$ and $i_j>0$, the weight of the ball pairing wrapping from row $r_j$ is therefore